timbertson/0freeze/README.md

 Local feeds are not included as dependencies (since they include system-specific path information), but the version of the local implementation is still used.
-It's up to you to ensure that the same version is available wherever you run the locked feed.
+It's up to you to ensure that the same version is available wherever you run the frozen feed.

 # Known Issues:

-If a published feed is modified after the locked feed is generated, it's possible to introduce new (unrestricted) dependencies.
+If a published feed is modified after the frozen feed is generated, it's possible to introduce new (unrestricted) dependencies.
 This is considered bad practice, but there is currently no protection against it.